gael-millot/genetic_linkage/README.md

 <br /><br />
 ## CONTENT

-**linkage.nf**: File that can be executed using a linux terminal, a MacOS terminal or Windows 10 WSL2.
+**main.nf**: File that can be executed using a linux terminal, a MacOS terminal or Windows 10 WSL2.
 <br /><br />
-**linkage.config**: Parameter settings for the linkage.nf file.
+**nextflow.config**: Parameter settings for the main.nf file.
 Users have to open this file, set the desired settings and save these modifications before execution.
 <br /><br />
-**bin**: Folder containing script files that are used by the linkage.nf file.
+**bin**: Folder containing script files that are used by the main.nf file.

 <br /><br />